 Your assignment for this level is to “dip your toes in the water” and mentor another Toastmaster short-term.
 You will work with a protégé (formerly “mentee”), mentoring them through a single project.
 Completing this level will give you the foundation and tools to advance to the next level.

 Level 5 – “Advanced Mentoring”

-At this level you will commit to mentor a fellow Toastmaster for a 6-month period.
+At this level, you will commit to mentoring a fellow Toastmaster for a 6-month period.
 You and your protégée must make a commitment to each other and you both must understand what you are agreeing to.
 If either of you fails in your commitment to each other, the relationship could fall apart.
 And if that happens, you might have to identify a new protégée and start Level 5 again!